Can We Just Admit That Publishing is Hopelessly Broken?

 No One Will Read Your Book (And Other Truths About Publishing)

 I read the entire thing while nodding and sighing.
-When I reached the “2.8 percent” part, it damn near broke my spirit.
+When I reached the “2.8 percent” part, it damn near crushed my spirit.

 Two.
 Point.
 Eight.
 That was the spike in book sales during the pandemic, a once-in-a-lifetime opportunity for authors to shine during a global wave of boredom.
 But it was barely a blip.
 Meanwhile, streaming and video game companies saw triple-digit spikes and record profits.
 For authors, that’s a sign of the end times.